LLM-based Property-based Test Generation for Guardrailing Cyber-Physical Systems: Experiments

-\definecolor{gray90}{rgb}{0.93, 0.93, 0.93} \definecolor{gray80}{rgb}{0.8, 0.8, 0.8} \definecolor{gray60}{rgb}{0.6, 0.6, 0.6} \definecolor{gray40}{rgb}{0.4, 0.4, 0.4} \autoref{tab:rq1_res} shows the results of this experiment.
+\autoref{tab:rq1_res} shows the results of this experiment.
 In total, the table contains 26 properties.
-We split these properties into four groups: Group1 consists of 15 properties that are present among ground-truth and \toolname extracted properties in the exact same form (Pr3, Pr5, Pr7, Pr9, Pr10, Pr11, Pr12, Pr14, Pr15, Pr17, Pr20, Pr21, Pr23, Pr24, and Pr25); Group2 consists of 3 properties that are present among ground-truth and \toolname extracted properties in equivalent but slightly different forms (Pr1, Pr2, and Pr6); Group3 consists of 7 properties that are only among the \toolname extracted properties (Pr4, Pr8, Pr13, Pr16, Pr19, Pr22, and Pr26); and Group4 consists of 1 property that is only among ground-truth properties (Pr18).
+We split these properties into four groups: Group1 consists of 15 properties that are present among ground-truth and \toolname extracted properties in the exact same form (\sethlcolor{gray90} Pr3, Pr5, Pr7, Pr9, Pr10, Pr11, Pr12, Pr14, Pr15, Pr17, Pr20, Pr21, Pr23, Pr24, and Pr25); \sethlcolor{gray80}Group2 consists of 3 properties that are present among ground-truth and \toolname extracted properties in equivalent but slightly different forms (\sethlcolor{gray80}Pr1, Pr2, and Pr6); \sethlcolor{gray60}Group3 consists of 7 properties that are only among the \toolname extracted properties (\sethlcolor{gray60}Pr4, Pr8, Pr13, Pr16, Pr19, Pr22, and Pr26); and \sethlcolor{gray40}Group4 consists of 1 property that is only among ground-truth properties (\sethlcolor{gray40}Pr18).

-In total, the ground-truth contains 19 properties (Group1+Group2+Group4) and \toolname extracts 25 properties (Group1+Group2+Group3).
-Among all properties, 18 are common between ground-truth and \toolname, either in the exact same form (Group1) or with \textst{distinct} different formulations (Group2).
+In total, the ground-truth contains 19 properties (\sethlcolor{gray90}Group1+\sethlcolor{gray80}Group2+\sethlcolor{gray40}Group4) and \toolname extracts 25 properties (\sethlcolor{gray90}Group1+\sethlcolor{gray80}Group2+\sethlcolor{gray60}Group3).
+Among all properties, 18 are common between ground-truth and \toolname, either in the exact same form (\sethlcolor{gray90}Group1) or with \textit{distinct} different formulations (\sethlcolor{gray80}Group2).
 These properties are relevant, since they are present among the manually crafted properties.
 Therefore, the recall of \toolname is 94\% (18/19), which indicates that our approach can fully replace the manual effort required for extracting most of the properties from CPSs.
 The precision of \toolname is 72\% (18/25), suggesting that the properties extracted by \toolname often represent what humans expect from the CPS under test.
 The high precision and recall of \toolname make it a reliable tool for automating the manual effort dedicated to property extraction for CPSs.